NinelLysinchuk/weather/README.md

-weather forecast (currently under development)
+weather forecast (work in progress)